-She also has paid courses that are fantastic if you want a more in depth labor and delivery course.
-Her paid ones help you feel even more prepared for your labor!
+Hilary From Pulling Curls has awesome birth classes that are fantastic if you want a more in depth labor and delivery course.
+Her classes help you feel even more prepared for your labor!
 You could never over prepare.

 She is a labor nurse of over 20 years and she had a lot of great info to prep me for my labor.
 I felt very confident and ready after I took her courses, but I definitely wish I did them much sooner!

 Make a Birth Plan

 Now your birth may not go as planned, mine sure didn’t, but its important to go into your labor and delivery with a plan.

 There are many things that you need to think about when it comes to your birthing experience like:

 - Would you like an unmedicated birth or a medicated one?